Becoming a Nurse

 Our region is blessed with many high-quality programs for those starting their nursing careers.
 All the programs are nationally accredited and have many types of financial aid.

-What career opportunities are available
+What career opportunities are available in nursing?

 As in any occupation, the more education you have, the wider variety of career opportunities that become available.
 Today's nurses must meet complex demands in health care in a wide range of settings, including hospitals, offices, nursing homes, public health agencies, industry (occupational health), management, and education.
 While there are many roles for the beginning nurse, the AACN reports that a federal advisory panel has recommended that at least two-thirds of the nursing workforce hold BSN or higher degrees in nursing by the year 2010.
 Those choosing a diploma or ADN to start their careers can attend one of several regional RN-BSN completion programs after they become registered nurses.

-How can I "make a difference"
+How can I "make a difference" as a nurse?

 Although the road to becoming a nurse may seem arduous at times, the rewards can be inspirational.
 Nurses can see how their work makes a difference.
 In addition, the variety of work is great and growing.
 Nurses provide care for all ages in many settings.
 Care includes prevention, treatment, education, and support to families.
 According to the AACN, registered nurses are the primary providers of hospital patient care and deliver most of the nation's long-term care.
 Presently, a nursing shortage exists, and employment is expected to grow even faster in the next decade.
 Today is a great time to consider nursing as a career for which you will be well compensated, both financially and by a sense of personal fulfillment.